Province of Maryland: Preparing defenses from 1753-1757

+Maryland’s alliance with the Cherokee

+As part of the war, Maryland formed a short-lived alliance with the Cherokee Indians.
+In April 1757, a group of Cherokee, led by the sachem Wahachey, arrived at Fort Frederick seeking an alliance.
+Maryland did not pass up this opportunity.
+In May, Sharpe's envoys met with the Cherokee and exchanged gifts, agreeing on a military pact.
+The Cherokee presented the envoys with Indian scalps and demanded payment.
+This raised suspicions in Maryland, and some questioned the legitimacy of the scalps, thinking that the Cherokee were cheating to receive more payment.
+Although there was some tension, the Cherokee were crucial to Maryland's strength during the war.
+Governor Horatio Sharpe, along with George Washington and Governor Dinwittie, asked that their troops learn the Indian war manners, as they were facing threats from other tribes.

+Maryland's military relations with the Cherokee did not last long.
+Britain's broader relationship with Native American tribes deteriorated, leading to the Anglo-Cherokee War.
+Following the British capture of Fort Duquesne in 1758, Maryland was relatively safe from French and Indian attacks.
+The Maryland Assembly cut funding for its defense, as the immediate threat had passed.

 American Revolution

 Up to the time of the American Revolution, the Province of Maryland was one of two colonies that remained an English proprietary colony, Pennsylvania being the other.
 Maryland declared independence from Britain in 1776, with Samuel Chase, William Paca, Thomas Stone, and Charles Carroll of Carrollton signing the Declaration of Independence for the colony.
 In the 1776–77 debates over the Articles of Confederation, Maryland delegates led the party that insisted that states with western land claims cede them to the Confederation government, and in 1781 Maryland became the last state to ratify the Articles of Confederation.
 It accepted the United States Constitution more readily, ratifying it on April 28, 1788.

 In 1800, when the nation's capital was moved from Philadelphia to present-day Washington, D.C., Maryland also gave up some territory to create the new federal capital city.